 - 01. Does the Company have specified programs / projects / initiatives in pursuit of the Policy related to equitable development?
-If so, what are the details thereof? - The Company has 6 programs, namely, Education, Empowerment, Health, Relief, Conservation and Infrastructure in support of inclusive growth and equitable development.
-Serving the society is embedded in its working since its inception. - The details of initiatives undertaken for such programs are given in the CSR Report. - O2.
+If so, what are the details thereof? - The Company has 4 programs, namely, Education, Empowerment, Health / Relief, and Conservation in support of inclusive growth and equitable development.
+Serving the society is embedded in its working since its inception - The details of initiatives undertaken for such programs are given in the CSR Report. - O2.
 Are the programs / projects undertaken through in-house teams / own foundation / external NGOs / Government structures / any other organisation? - The Company undertakes projects through in-house teams and NGOs and other selected agencies.
 We encourage all our employees to participate in CSR activities towards development of society. - 03.
 Has the Company done any impact assessment of its initiatives?
-Every initiative is monitored and reviewed for its effective implementation, quantitatively and qualitatively. - 04.
-What is the direct contribution of the Company towards community development in terms of amount (in ₹) and what are the details of the projects / initiatives undertaken? - The direct contribution of the Company was ₹ 110.22 Lakhs (2019-20); details of the projects / initiatives undertaken are mentioned in the CSR Report.
+Every initiative is monitored and reviewed for its effective implementation, quantitative - Every initiative is monitored and reviewed for its effective implementation, quantitatively and qualitatively. - 04.
+What is the direct contribution of the Company towards community development in terms of amount (in ₹) and what are the details of the projects I initiatives undertaken? - The direct contribution of the Company was ₹ 98.32 lakhs (2020-21); details of the projects / initiatives undertaken are mentioned in the CSR Report.